Select Fitbit devices are up to 24 percent off

-Now that we are two weeks into 2024, Fitbit is coming in strong with a decent discounts on some of its heath and fitness trackers.
+Now that we are two weeks into 2024, Fitbit is coming in strong with decent discounts on some of its health and fitness trackers.
 The savings are upwards of 24 percent off.

 Check out these deals below: